secured-git/Security-Analysis/Compliance.md

-## Section 2: Results and Insights Regarding the Two Privacy Requirements
+## Section 2: GDPR • Results and Insights Regarding the Two Privacy Requirements

 ### R1: To verify compliance with R1, we used FlowDroid, a static taint analysis tool, to analyze the com.tado.apk application.
 The strategy involved the following steps: